Skip to main content

 Colorado does NOT require notaries to obtain surety bonds.
 The Colorado Secretary of State explicitly states: "A notary does not have to be bonded in Colorado, but it's something you may want to consider."

 Surety bonds and E&O insurance are completely optional in Colorado.
-Many notaries choose to purchase these products for additional protection when handling high-value documents in Denver's booming real estate market, Colorado's tech industry, or energy sector transactions, but they are not legally required.
+Many notaries choose to purchase these products for additional protection when handling high-value documents in Denver's real estate market, Colorado's tech industry, or energy sector transactions.

 Colorado does NOT require notary bonds.
 Optional surety bonds and E&O insurance available for notaries who want extra protection.
-Education course and 100% exam required.
+Education course and 100% exam required to become a notary.

 99.7%